 Make the best use of your email list

-The return on investment for email marketing is an estimated £32.28 for every £1 spent, as of 2017.
+The return on investment for Ecommerce email marketing is an estimated £32.28 for every £1 spent, as of 2017.
 With email, consumers ask to receive content from you, so you’re already reaching out to an engaged audience and the results can be almost instant.
 With this approach, you’re able to segment your audience into personas and create tailored content that will provide the most value to them.
 The use of automated workflows makes distributing this type of content easier and less time-consuming, as well as cost-effective compared to some other forms of content.

 And while email can be an avenue to develop personalised content, it can also be a platform for distributing curated and repurposed content as well.
 A key aspect of content marketing is making the best use of popular content and transforming them into valuable assets that your customers can benefit from.